0olol/POE-Market-Price-Analysis/README.md

 ## Project Description
-Analysing the Path of Exile martket, as a player, you want to make sure that you get the most value for your investment.
+Analyzing the Path of Exile market, as a player, you want to make sure that you get the most value for your investment.
 In this analysis, we will use data from past leagues to determine which currency or divination card to purchase to have the best return of interest.
 However, we will exclude data from the current league, as the prices of items can vary greatly between leagues.

 *This Analysis has been done in **Sanctum League***

 To conduct this analysis, I utilized Python, along with the popular data analysis libraries, Pandas and Numpy.
 I also plotted the data using the Matplotlib library.
 One of the main challenges I faced during this analysis was ensuring the accuracy of the data, where data might be skewed to the sudden buff or nerf of a certain item.

-As a result, I had to carefully consider the leagues which I have to exculde from the collected data, and also ensure that I was not including data from the current league, as this could skew the results.
+As a result, I had to carefully consider the leagues which I have to exclude from the collected data, and also ensure that I was not including data from the current league, as this could skew the results.
 Overall, with the help of Python and the data analysis libraries, I was able to conduct a thorough analysis of past league data in Path of Exile, providing players with valuable insights on how to maximize their return on investment.
 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>

 <details>